raspilc/ioBroker.I2CLCD/README.md

 Enable I2C on your device (raspi-config etc.) and wire the display to the I2C-bus.
-Install the adapter, set up bus no, I2C-address and choose your type of display in the configuration.
+Install the adapter, set up bus no, I2C-address (as decimal value!) and choose your type of display in the configuration.

 Datapoints: